Website design process steps

 - Images are important

-- Branding (colour scheme, logo, etc) needs to be included.
+- Branding (color scheme, logo, etc) needs to be included.
 Offline and online brand consistency is key.

-- Accomplishing business goals through the design is imperative
+- Accomplishing business goals through design is imperative

 - Adobe Photoshop